adamtheturtle/sphinx-substitution-extensions/README.rst

 Installation
 ------------

-Sphinx Substitution Extensions is compatible with Sphinx 7.2.0+ using Python 3.10+.
+Sphinx Substitution Extensions is compatible with Sphinx 7.2.0+ using Python |minimum-python-version|\+.

 .. code-block:: console